lionkiller900/test/README.md

 This is a one page website.
 This hence makes it easy to use.
 This is because a basic scientific calculator with more mathematical operators not seen in most calculator.

 ## Wireframing
-This is a one=page wireframe sketch.[Here it is](https://0oba3a.db.files.1drv.com/y4ma1V3Z2Fj2qjXS2tVui_07B9jjHjSDamaAZoB2q5lJWyCJAvbU7Z5WimX_0ZmvM5Q4pSt3jn7dWr5cGwJBx6nwIbsWue1bJGGezdaWNQPdCJerXooriUOnXd3B95ioT41MssX4yrj-nXH5L4gmLhL7IxNYwtuqKf-bUURmvAfw6_pypkd2ok3AjzWbkVlf0_NxmkD2IG076ULXD6vd0N4rQ?width=1106&height=865&cropmode=none)
+This is a one-page wireframe sketch.[Here it is](https://0oba3a.db.files.1drv.com/y4ma1V3Z2Fj2qjXS2tVui_07B9jjHjSDamaAZoB2q5lJWyCJAvbU7Z5WimX_0ZmvM5Q4pSt3jn7dWr5cGwJBx6nwIbsWue1bJGGezdaWNQPdCJerXooriUOnXd3B95ioT41MssX4yrj-nXH5L4gmLhL7IxNYwtuqKf-bUURmvAfw6_pypkd2ok3AjzWbkVlf0_NxmkD2IG076ULXD6vd0N4rQ?width=1106&height=865&cropmode=none)

 ### Features
 As we may know it, this is a project were Javascript is utilised to create a calculator.
 To be more sure of how this work was sketched see the screenshot of both Javascript and the HTML: